aidancch/Onjudo/README.md

 ## Inspiration

 Searching for homes online by navigating sites like Zillow can become very tedious and challenging for the elderly or vision impaired.
 The goal of this project is to create an experience that is the same as talking to a real estate agent while receiving listings in real-time based on user preferences.
+The name, "Onjūdō," means peaceful home in Japanese.

 ## Goals

 - Provide real estate search features that aren't offered anywhere else.
-- Create a site that is accessible to anyone.
+- Create a site that is accessible and convenient for anyone who's looking for their dream house.

 ## Built With

 - Frontend
     - React
+    - TailwindCSS
-    - Tailwind
+    - Shadcn
-    - CSS
+    - TypeScript
 - Backend
+    - Python
     - Flask
-    - Python
+    - SocketIO

 ## Challenges